 Combining his shared love of history and architecture, Cameron recently completed his term as President of the historic Carpenter’s Company of the City and County of Philadelphia, where he had previously served as a member of their Managing Committee.
 He is also an active member of the St. Andrew’s Society and a deacon of his church.

 Cameron is a classically trained watercolorist who welcomes opportunities to share his skills with the next generation of designers at VMA and with local architectural students.
-His large-scale traditional renderings have supported fundraising efforts for several VMA clients, and over the years his work has been included in several local, regional, and traveling exhibitions.
-When he is not at the drafting table, he enjoys golfing, sailing, and traveling to visit family.
+His large-scale traditional renderings have supported fundraising efforts for several VMA clients.
+His work has been included in exhibitions at the Brooklyn Museum, The Academy of Fine Arts, Haverford College’s Cantor Fitzgerald Gallery and The Athenaeum in Philadelphia.

 In addition to his passion for golf, Cameron is an avid sailor and loves working on his boat.
 He is an avid “do-it-yourselfer” and appreciates any opportunity to work with his hands.